18 Oct, 2024 @ 11:20

 1 min read

-British athlete, 57, among two killed during triathlon event on Spain’s Costa del Sol
+British athlete, 57, one of two to die during triathlon event on Spain’s Costa del Sol

 TWO veteran triathletes lost their lives during the Grand Final of the World Triathlon Series in Torremolinos.